US Health Care Lost $750 Billion in 2009

 “Much of what’s in this report is beyond partisan politics,” Dr. Smith added.
 “There may be disagreement on how to get there but there’s pretty broad agreement on where we need to go.”

-The study highlights the failure of the current health care system which need to be reformed said Dr. Peter Pronovost, medical director for Johns Hopkins University’s Center for Innovation in Quality Patient Care.
+The study highlights the failure of the current healthcare system which needs to be reformed said Dr. Peter Pronovost, medical director for Johns Hopkins University’s Center for Innovation in Quality Patient Care.

 He added that the country’s health care cost per capita costs twice as much compared to other industrialized countries despite not providing basic health insurance coverage for all its citizens.

-According to the study, about $190 billion was spent on administrative cost; $105 billion was lost to medical service and product prices that exceeded competitive benchmarks; $340 billion was wasted on unnecessary and inefficiently delivered health care services; $55 billion was lost to missed prevention opportunities cost; and $75 billion was lost to medical fraud.
+According to the study, about $190 billion was spent on administrative costs; $105 billion was lost to medical service and product prices that exceeded competitive benchmarks; $340 billion was wasted on unnecessary and inefficiently delivered healthcare services; $55 billion was lost to missed prevention opportunities cost; and $75 billion was lost to medical fraud.

 From the Health Insurance News room.